Welcome to the Simcoe County Community Services and Supports page!

 Location: Kerry’s Place Head Office, 38B Berczy Street, Aurora – (905) 713-6808 x360 or x350.
 Families being supported by Kerry’s Place Autism Services can access our Resource Centre.
 Our Resource Centre is open Monday to Friday from 9:00am until 3:30pm.
 Resources include: Books, DVD’s, Community Pamphlets and Magazines.
 Families must create an account/profile to use the e-library at: https://secure.kerrysplace.org/eLib/elib_welcome.aspx

 Central East Region Respite Flexible Funding for Children with ASD (ReFF)

 Children must have an official diagnosis of ASD, be 17 years of age or younger and reside in Central East Region (York, Simcoe, Durham, Haliburton, Kawartha and Pine Ridge).
 This funding is from the Ministry of Children and Youth Services to serve as an enhancement for families to access respite services in their community.
-Together with our community partners, each application is carefully reviewed by an allocation committee and decisions are made based on criteria that changes from year to year.
 These funds can only serve a small portion of families each year with a limited amount of funding being allocated to each family approved.
 Application is made online at www.kerrysplace.org after January 1st each year.
 Application deadline is early February for the period April 1, to March 31, the following year.